Skip to Sidebar Skip to Content

 If you're considering a career as a DevOps or cloud engineer, you might be asking yourself, "Do I need to know how to code?"

-Before we answer this question, let’s take a moment to understand the core responsibilities of each role.
+Before we answer this question and dive into programming for DevOps, let's take a moment to understand the core responsibilities of each role.

 What Does a DevOps Engineer Do?